 - I Am the Band: Cat Power is Chan Marshall.

-- In the Blood: Chan’s father, Charlie, is a blues musician and an itinerant pianist.
+- In the Blood: Marshall’s father, Charlie, is a blues musician and an itinerant pianist.

 - New Sound Album: While the blues-country-soul-indie rock sound was hinted at in previous albums, The Greatest fully exemplified this sound.
 Sun is another example, as seen above.

-- One-Woman Wail: Chan often wailed in her early music.
+- One-Woman Wail: Marshall often wailed in her early music.

 - "American Flag", from Moon Pix, samples the reversed drum machine from The Beastie Boys' "Paul Revere".
 According to the album's engineer, she showed up with a copy of Licensed to Ill and asked for a sample of the reversed beat.

 - Also, if WhoSampled is right, "Schizophrenia's Weighted Me Down", from the "Nude as the News" single, uses (rather apt) samples from Sonic Youth's "Schizophrenia" and Skip Spence's "Weighted Down (The Prison Song)".

 - Softer and Slower Cover: Her breakthrough early recording was a cover of "(I Can't Get No) Satisfaction" that didn't merely slow it down to graveyard pace, but left out the iconic riff.

 - Soprano and Gravel: Well, when you get Eddie Vedder to add additional vocals to two of your songs...

 - Three Chords and the Truth: Her early music was sometimes this.